 Pineapples are a major source of bromelain, a protein that can reduce the side effects of chemotherapy as well as help suppress coughs, according to some research.
 Combine pineapples and coconut with chicken for this delicious piña colada chicken recipe.

 Soy products are rich sources of tryptophan.
 You can substitute tofu for pretty much any protein, in pretty much any recipe, making it an excellent source of tryptophan for vegetarians and vegans.
+Some tofu is calcium-set, which provides a great calcium boost.

 It’s hard to go wrong with salmon, which — as you may have guessed — is also rich in tryptophan.
 Combine it with eggs and milk to make a smoked salmon frittata!
-Salmon also has other nutritional benefits like helping balancing cholesterol, lowering blood pressure, and being a source of omega-3 fatty acids.
+Salmon also has other nutritional benefits like helping balance cholesterol, lowering blood pressure, and being a source of omega-3 fatty acids.

 Pick and choose your faves, because all nuts and seeds contain tryptophan.
 Studies show that eating a handful of nuts a day can lower your risk for cancer, heart disease, and respiratory problems.
 They’re also good sources of fiber, vitamins, and antioxidants.
-For dessert, try some no-bake oatmeal peanut butter cookies.
+For dessert, try some no-bake peanut butter oatmeal cookies.

 There’s a reason why the Thanksgiving meal is usually followed by a siesta on the couch — turkey is essentially stuffed tryptophan.